Shinwon-Kang/sensor_fusion/README.md

 # sensor_fusion
-This project is studying sensor fusion in LIDAR and cameras.
+This project studies sensor fusion using lidar and cameras.